Seneca-BSA/bsa/docs/aig240/lab3.md

 ### Build and Run C++ Package

-1. Now, go back to the package and open up `CMakeLists.txt` and ensure the following are in there. **Note:** Some of the functions are currently commented out and some are missing.
+1. Now, go back to the `cpp_pubsub` package and open up `ros_ws/src/cpp_pubsub/CMakeLists.txt` and ensure the following lines are in there and not commented out. **Note:** Some of the functions are currently commented out and some are missing.

+    If the folder `cpp_pubsub` does not exist, that means you have not created the C++ package.
+Go back to the previous section to create the package.

+        cmake_minimum_required(VERSION 3.0.2)
+        project(cpp_pubsub)

+        ## Find catkin and any catkin packages
+        find_package(catkin REQUIRED COMPONENTS roscpp std_msgs genmsg)

         ## Generate added messages and services
         generate_messages(DEPENDENCIES std_msgs)